Developing a minimum viable product for manufacturing, via third-party robots’ REST API

 - Third parties are happy to participate in experiments involving their products, as long as the experiments can be a source of further development ideas.

 As I write this article, the trial phase is in progress, but we are convinced that the outcome will be positive.
-Meanwhile, the customer’s operational engineers and the development team are working together to build up the complete feature matrix of this robot integration and to create a release plan spread on the next 6 months.
+Meanwhile, the customer’s operational engineers and the development team are working together to build up the complete feature matrix of this robot integration and to create a release plan spread over the next 6 months.

 It’s hard work ahead but the breakthrough was done, and the stage was set for a refreshing and exciting new direction of what would otherwise be a conventional software product.